JasonWong30/UMVFuse/README.md

 # UMVFuse
 Toward Unified Multi-modal Image and Video Fusion via Dual-Teacher Prior Distillation

+Some parts of the code are still being organized and refined, and the corresponding paper has not yet been officially published.
+Therefore, the complete implementation, documentation, and related materials will be released progressively rather than all at once.
+This repository will continue to be updated and improved as the publication process moves forward.

 # Data Acquisition
 The BraST2020 sequence dataset is available in [this link](https://www.med.upenn.edu/cbica/brats2020/data.html)